seatable/seatable-admin-docs/docs/upgrade/upgrade_manual.md

     docker compose up -d
     ```

+    This will not update any other service in your docker-compose file.
+You have to take care by yourself to keep the other services up-to-date.

+After some seconds your SeaTable Server should be reachable again.
+You can check the current version of your SeaTable Server opening the URL `https://<your-seatable-domain>/server-info`.

 ## Version specific changes and configurations

 Some versions require specific configuration changes.
 Also new features might be introduced that needs specific configuration.
 Please check _after each update_ the [extra update notices](./extra-upgrade-notice.md).